kiiroikirin/knights-tour/README.md

 currently `knight.py` uses a recursive dfs implementation with the Warnsdorff's heuristic. the code uses oop with classes of `Knight`, `Board` and `Cell`.

+# features

+solves NxM board with non-closed and closed tours.

 # future work

 implement neural networks solution